Indianapolis Wrong-Way Accident Lawyers

 When negligent drivers operate their vehicles on the wrong side of the road, they can cause devastating vehicular accidents.
-Wrong-way driving accidents are not one of the more common kinds of traffic accidents, but they are some of the most life-threatening accidents.
+A Indianapolis Wrong-way accident is not one of the more common kinds of traffic accidents, but they are some of the most life-threatening accidents.
 Wrong-way accidents often result in serious injuries and even death, especially when a larger vehicle is involved, such as a truck or bus.

 According to the Federal Highway Administration (FHWA), around 400 Americans lose their lives every year because of wrong-way crashes.
 It’s no surprise that these fatal accidents often receive news coverage, but while media outlets often report high-profile wrong-way accidents that occur on major interstates, wrong-way accidents on divided highways and rural roads rarely receive much news coverage.